kitttn/temptest/Exercising-Example-Firmware-in-the-APBridges.md

 So in this case, the I2C device is /dev/i2c-1. **It may be different on your machine.**

 ##### I2C Tools
-A quick way to test i2c is to use i2c-tools.
+A quick way to test i2c is to use i2c-tools, which comprises i2cdetect, i2cdump, i2cget, and i2cset.
 These tools are already incuded in the Android image for the Jetson TK1.
-If the i2c-tools are not present on your AP, you may install that package as follows:
+If you were using a Debian-derived Linux distribution on some other AP and found that the tools weren't present, you could install the i2c-tools package as follows:

     $ sudo apt-get install i2c-tools

-This will install i2cdetect, i2cdump, i2cget, and i2cset.

 Next, use i2cdetect to test i2c.
 ````